vgalab/CodeNetVis/README.md

 ### Highlighted Usages

-- Revealing classes that need to be rigorously tested to make sure an error does not impact the other parts of the program.
+- Revealing class dependencies, which may be used to understand how bugs may propagate  across modules or for planning software testing

-- Finding classes that are not well related to each other--in function or dependency, meaning it may be better to reorganize them in separate packages.
+- Finding opportunities for code restructuring, which may be used to find classes that are related to each other but belong to different packages and thus to reorganize the structure

-- Using the polar layout to identify major dependency links between classes, to find groups of classes that could be separated into modules of their own.
+- Using polar layout to select a set of classes and examine the dependencies around them, which may be used to plan how to extract them out to create independent modules

 ---